First Tuesday: Beauty and the Beast - Lidar Imagery and Debris Flows

 About Daniel

 Daniel has been making maps in the Pacific Northwest for the past two decades.
-He is the graphics editor for the Washington Geological Survey in Olympia, Washington, where his work explores the natural hazards and landforms of the region.
+He is the graphics editor for the Washington Geological Survey in Olympia, Washington, where his work explores natural hazards and landforms in Washington state.
 Daniel’s cartographic designs have been featured in National Geographic, High Country News, and the Atlas of Design, among others.
 When not making maps, he is usually out exploring the forests and waters of Washington. dancoecarto.com